 Existing law requires the commission to annually publish a report that includes all investigations into gas or electric service safety incidents reported, pursuant to commission requirements, by any gas corporation or electrical corporation, as provided.

-This bill would require the commission to also include in the annual report, the number of significant voltage events that damaged customer equipment and appliances, the number of claims submitted, and the number and total dollar amount of the resolved claims.
+This bill would require that annual report to also include the number of significant voltage events that damaged customer equipment and appliances, the number of claims submitted, and the number and total dollar amount of the resolved claims.

 Under existing law, a violation of any order, decision, rule, direction, demand, or requirement of the commission is a crime.